 The mole fraction of CFC-11 peaked around 1992 and then started decreasing.
-The mole fraction of CFC-12 increased until around 2005 and then started decreasing gradually.
+The mole fraction of CFC-12 increased until around 2003 and then started decreasing gradually.
 The mole fraction of CFC-113 stopped increasing in the 1990s, followed by a slight decrease over about twenty years.
-The mole fractions of HCFCs, used mainly as substitutes for CFCs, have increased significantly during the last decade.
-The growth of HCFC-141b decelerated around 2005, but has accelerated over the last several years.
-The mole fraction of Halon-1211 has decreased since 2005, whereas the mole fraction of Halon-1301 is increasing.
+The mole fractions of HCFCs, which are used mainly as substitutes for CFCs, have increased significantly during the last two decades.
+However, the growth of HCFC-141b and HCFC-142b mole fractions has decelerated over the last decade.
+The mole fraction of Halon-1211 has decreased since 2005, and the growth of Halon-1301 mole fractions has decelerated over the last several years.
 The mole fraction of CCl4 was maximal around 1991 and has since decreased slowly.
-The mole fraction of CH3CCl3 peaked around 1992 and decreased thereafter.
-The mole fractions of HFC-134a, HFC-152a and SF6 are increasing, but the growth of HFC-152a has decelerated over the last several years.
+The mole fraction of CH3CCl3 peaked around 1992 and The mole fractions of decreased thereafter.
+HFC-134a, HFC-152a and SF6 are increasing, but the growth of HFC-152a has decelerated over the last decade.